cotarr/irc-hybrid-client/README.md

 # Option 2 Typical for server installation, use minified files, log output to files.
 export NODE_ENV=production
-npm ci
+npm ci --omit=dev
 ```

-# Web Server Configuration
+## Web Server Configuration

-## Choose a configuration method
+### Choose a configuration method

 There are two possible methods that may be used to define the
 web server configuration settings.
 The settings may be stored as
 properties in the "credentials.json" file, or the settings may
 be defined as environment variables or entries in the .env file.
 Only one method can be used at a time.
 If the credentials.json
 file exists, it will be parsed for settings, otherwise
 the environment variables will be parsed for settings.

 In the case where someone may want to try the irc-hybrid-client in a
 virtual machine on a private network, it is possible to setup
 a minimal configuration.
 This should only be used for testing.

 Most of the configuration settings can be allowed to fall back to the configuration defaults.
 At minimum, the configuration needs these items:

-* A defined user login account
+- A defined user login account
-* The web server port number
+- The web server port number
-* A cookie secret.
+- A cookie secret.
-* If using TLS, the full path names to the certificate files.
+- If using TLS, the full path names to the certificate files.

 ### Option 1 - Bare minimum settings using credentials.json file